Pikkius/3DOnco/README.md

 ## ProSPr : Democratized Implementation of Alphafold Protein Distance Prediction Network <a name="prospr"></a>

-Deep mind's folding algorithm code for [Alphafold](https://deepmind.com/blog/article/alphafold-a-solution-to-a-50-year-old-grand-challenge-in-biology) is still not available but [ProSPr](https://www.biorxiv.org/content/10.1101/830273v1) enbles us to exploit ..., so we are able to retrive the distance matrix from each sequence.
+Deep mind's folding algorithm code for [Alphafold](https://deepmind.com/blog/article/alphafold-a-solution-to-a-50-year-old-grand-challenge-in-biology) is still not available but [ProSPr](https://www.biorxiv.org/content/10.1101/830273v1) enbles us to exploit ..., so we are able to retrieve the distance matrix from each sequence.

 <center>![distance matrix](Figures/distance_matrix.png)</center>

 The matrix represents the probability that amino acid i and j is less than a certain treshold.

-In addition alphafold exploits these information togetehr with a folding algirthm (like [Rosetta](https://boinc.bakerlab.org/)) that takes into account electostatic forces, vand der Waals interaction and so on (MARINA HELP).
+In addition alphafold exploits these information together with a folding algorithm (like [Rosetta](https://boinc.bakerlab.org/)) that takes into account electostatic forces, vand der Waals interaction and so on (MARINA HELP).

 But due to our computational limit we decided to limit our analysis to the study of the distance matrix.